Austin K2/Y: Variants

 There were two versions of this ambulance: The early version had two round rotary ventilators on the roof and a spare wheel cover with a large hump.
 The late version had two square fixed vents on the roof and a spare-wheel cover with a much smaller and rounder hump.
 The spare wheel was moved further into the body to stop drivers hitting the cover (and wheel) when passing other vehicles.
 The later version also had a larger cut-out in the internal door.

 In media

 A K2/Y had a central role in the 1958 film Ice Cold in Alex (a WW II drama) featuring John Mills, Sylvia Syms, Anthony Quayle and Harry Andrews.
 The film is based on the novel of the same name (1957) by British author Christopher Landon.
-However, the vehicle used in that film was a one-off special conversion made for the film using a 4 wheel drive Canadian Military Pattern chassis.
+The vehicle used in that film was a one-off special conversion made for the film using a 4-wheel drive Canadian Military Pattern chassis.
 The standard 2WD K2 would not have been capable of some of the film "stunts".

-Three Austin K2/Y ambulances participated in the VE-VJ days 50th anniversary parade down the Mall in London on 19 August 1995.
+Three Austin K2/Y ambulances participated in the VE–VJ days 50th anniversary parade down the Mall in London on 19 August 1995.